Thomas Goode (pastoralist): Evelyn Goode

-She married Crawford Vaughan on 8 June 1906 and continued her involvement with politics, and, being a speaker of fluency and brilliant style, was frequently called on to address public meetings.
+She married Crawford Vaughan on 8 June 1906 and continued her involvement with politics, frequently addressing public meetings.
 During the war years, she involved herself in recruiting, and inaugurated a well-known system of window badges, where crosses indicated the number of volunteers from that particular dwelling.
-Throughout Mr. Vaughan's Parliamentary career, she proved a staunch assistant and, once, when he was taken ill and could not journey to address a political gathering, Mrs. Vaughan went instead, and proved to be an able substitute.
-She accompanied her husband to America and subsequently entertained various societies with graphic accounts of conditions social, political, and industrial prevailing in the United States.
-A woman of broad outlook, very sincere in her convictions, and a warm-hearted friend.
-Mrs. Vaughan was much esteemed.
+Throughout Mr. Vaughan's Parliamentary career, she was his assistant, and once addressed a gathering in his absence.
+She also accompanied her husband to America.

 She was awarded an O.B.E in 1920 in recognition of her patriotic efforts during World War I. She died at Thornleigh, New South Wales on 2 November 1927 after a long illness, leaving her husband and one daughter, of 18 years of age.